 These are the “building blocks” of good nutrition, and your body will naturally crave them if you fueled properly before.
 And remember this isn’t about perfection or being a zealot about your food!

-When you are too low in carbs, your sugar cravings will increase and you will feel fatigued in training.
+When you’re too low in carbs, your sugar cravings will increase and you’ll feel fatigued in training.
 You may also find you have trouble sleeping!
-That’s because your body is stressed and struggling to recover.
+Your body is stressed and struggling to recover.
 And you aren’t feeding it what it needs.

 Checkout more post run meal ideas >>